joeyespo/grip/README.md

 $ grip --export AUTHORS.md
 ```

-GitHub-Flavored Markdown is also supported:
+GitHub-Flavored Markdown is also supported, with an optional repository context for linking to issues:

 ```bash
 $ grip --gfm --context=joeyespo/grip